connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 Let's break the disassembly down in chunks.

-We see this block repeated 4 times.
+We see a block like this repeated 4 times.

 ```asm
 mov     rax, rdx